Meiyan88/MTCA/README.md

 # MTCA
-Paper :An Outcome- and Severity-Aware Multi-task Learning Framework for Risk Prediction Before TIPS
+An Outcome- and Severity-Aware Multi-task Learning Framework for Risk Prediction Before TIPS